skalenetwork/skale-consensus/docs/consensus-spec.md

 . `*A*` waits until receives `supermajority -1` of responses .
 If `*A*` received all chunks, the algorithm is complete.
 Otherwise it goes back to step 3.

-FUTURE: we may implement more advanced algorithms based on erasure codes.

-=== Purging old transactions

-For each node, 33 percent of the storage is assigned to blockchain, 33 percent to EVM and 33 to the rest of the system, such as consensus state.

-If blockchain storage is exhausted, the old blocks will be deleted to free storage in increments of 1024 blocks.

-If EVM/Solidity storage is exhausted, EVM will start throwing
-\\"OutOfStorage\\" errors until storage is freed.

-If consensus storage is exhausted, the consensus agent will start erasing items such as messages in the message outgoing queues, in the order of item age, from oldest to newest.

-== EVM/Solidity

-=== EVM compatibility

-The goal is to provide EVM/Solidity compatibility, except the cases documented in this specification.
-The compatibility is for client software, in particular Metamask, Truffle, Web3js and Web3py.

-=== EVM execution

-Once a block is finalized on the chain, it is passed to EVM, and each transaction is sequentially executed by the EVM one after another.
-We currently use unmodified Ethereum EVM, therefore there should not be compatibility issues.
-Once Ethereum finalizes EWASM version of EVM, we will be able to plug in in.

-=== EVM storage

-EVM has pluggable storage backend database to store EVM/Solidity variables we simplified and sped up the storage by using LevelDB from Google.
-Each variable in EVM is stored as a key value in LevelDB where the key is the sha3 hash of the virtual memory address and the value is the 256 bit value of the variable.
-In EVM all variables have 256 bits.

-=== EVM gas calculations and DOS protection

-We do not charge users gas for transactions.

-We do have a protection against Denial of Service attacks.

-Each transaction needs to submit proof of work (PoW) proportional to the amount of gas that the transaction would have used if we would charge for transactions.
-We are currently using the same PoW algorithm as Ethereum.

-latexmath:[POW = k * gas]

-This PoW is calculated in the browser or other client that submits a transaction and is passed together with the transaction.
-If the transaction does not include the required PoW it will be rejected.

-We are still researching the formula for `k`.
-Ideally `k` should go down if the chain is underloaded and increase if the chains starts to be overloaded.

-== Ethereum clients

-=== Compatibility

-The goal is to provide compatible JSON client API for client software such as Web3js, Web3py, Metamask and Truffle.

-=== FUTURE: Multi-node requests

-Existing clients such Web3js connect to a single node, which creates security problem for Solidity read requests that read variables.

-Transactions involve a consensus of the entire blockchain, but Solidity read requests interact with a single node.
-Therefore, an malicious node, such as Infura, can prove a user incorrect information on, e.g. the amount of funds the user has in possession.

-Therefore, in the future we will need to add multi-node requests where the first node that receives the request passes it to all others and collects a tsig.